Himanshu21464/Inter_Process_Communication/Kernel_Module/Readme.txt

 --------------------------KERNEL MODULE ---------------------------------

+This kernel module have three functions:-
+  1. init function
+  2. exit function
+  3. module_param

-This kernel module is created by implementing a kernel syscall as a module in which it prints the PID,UID,PGID and command path of a given process (via command line argument passing)
+ Task_Init function : This function is the most important function in this module.
+In this function, it rints the PID,UID,GID and command path for a given process.

-TO compile this kernel modules we have created a makefile in which following commands run to compile the given kernel module:-

-obj-m+=kmodule.o

-all:
-	make -C /lib/modules/$(shell uname -r)/build M=$(PWD) modules
-clean:
-	make -C /lib/modules/$(shell uname -r)/build M=$(PWD) clean

-  * After that we need to insert this module into our kernel to make it work by the following command:-

-    "sudo insmod kmodule.ko "

-   * TO remove/unload  the module :-

-   "sudo rmmod kmodule.ko"
+ Exit Function : This function print a exiting message after removing the module (unloading the module). module_param() : function is used to take input from user via command line.